FailAcademy/learning/web-dev-foundation/_slides/01-html-css/03-web-media-slides.md

 ---
 layout: slidedeck
-title: Using Images on the Web Slides
+title: Using Media on the Web Slides
 ---

 {% highlight html %}